 Discussion of pros and cons

-Above the income ceiling for the EITC, the benefits phase out, potentially creating a disincentive to work just as the Temporary Assistance for Needy Families does.
+Thus, the EITC significantly raises recipients’ net wages (up to the earnings ceilings above), which should induce recipients to work more — as long as their labor supply elasticities are generally positive (i.e., their work effort responds positively to their net wages).
+That appears to be the case for low-income single mothers.
+When earnings rise above the eligibility ceiling, the phaseout of credits could create a disincentive to work.
 But the federal EITC has a very gradual phase-out, at the rate of about 20% per additional dollar earned, so that the marginal tax rate on earnings in this range is modest, to limit the work disincentive effect.

-But while the subsidy rate is 34% for families with one child, 40% for families with two children, and 45% for families with three or more children, low-income childless adults receive a subsidy rate of just 7.65%—only enough to match their share of payroll tax payments—up to a maximum credit of just $500.
-At this low subsidy rate, the current take-up rate among the target population of childless low-income men and women is quite low, and its effects on labor market outcomes are no doubt very limited.
+However, while the subsidy rate is 34–45% for families with children, the rate for low-income childless adults in most years (except temporarily under the American Rescue Plan Act, ARPA, in 2021) is just 7.65%, up to a ceiling of only $7,320—only enough to match their share of payroll tax payments—and up to a maximum credit of just $560.
+It begins to phase out at just over $9,000.
+The rationale for much lower subsidies to childless adults, no doubt, is that it does not directly benefit children – though its indirect benefits (for those with non-custodial parents, now or in the future) might not be trivial.
+At this low subsidy rate, the current take-up rate of the EITC among the target population of childless low-income men and women is quite low, and its effects on labor market outcomes are very limited.

-Many proposals in the past few years have called for a substantial increase in the EITC for low-income childless adults or for low-income adults who are non-custodial parents and paying their full child support order .
+A number of proposals in the past few years have called for a substantial increase in the EITC for low-income childless adults or for low-income adults who are non-custodial parents and paying their full child support order .

 Would raising the EITC for childless adults increase their employment?